 How to Start Cryptocurrency Mining

 Let’s take a look at different types of mining.
-Since your computer does mining, those types correspond with the part that will complete the tasks.
+Since your computer does the whole process, those types correspond with the part that will complete the tasks.
 Currently, there are four types of mining.

 1. Mining With CPU

-Back in the days of crypto genesis, the CPU was the primary component of mining.
+Back in the days of crypto genesis, the CPU was the primary component.
 It was the most effective way since most processors could easily use their multi-threads to speed up solving the equations.
-Nowadays, CPU mining is almost non-existent beyond the few cryptos that still support it.
+Nowadays, the CPU is almost non-existent beyond the few cryptos that still support it.

 2. Mining With GPU